Policies & Procedures

 Makeup Lessons

+If more than half of your lesson is cancelled, I will do everything in my power to offer a makeup lesson.
 I am unable to offer makeup lessons due to student absence.
-If more than half of your lesson is cancelled, I will do everything in my power to offer a makeup lesson.

 Outdoor makeup lessons will be offered on the next Saturday I have available, in their normally scheduled order, with the first lesson starting at 8:45 AM.
 Be sure to leave Saturdays open on your calendar during your session.

 Indoor makeup lessons must be coordinated with the facility, which cannot be done in advance.
 Options are few due to limited pool availability.
 I will strive to schedule makeups as soon as possible, but not longer than one week after the end of your session, and as close as possible to your usual lesson time.
+Be sure to leave the week following your session open on your calendar.

 Payment/Refunds

 Payment in full is required at the time of registration.
+Venmo and Zelle are accepted.

 Students who pay their tuition but do not complete their registration qualify for a refund, minus a $50 processing fee.